February 25, 2019

-For years they’ve sat above this portal.
+For years they’ve sat above the portal to a world just below that little door.
 Actually, it’s been about four years.
-It was then that the first hobbit door — a small, circular green hatch perched against rocks and hidden in shrubs — popped up to house the neighborhood's tinier, magical population.
+It was then that the first hobbit door — a small, circular plywood hatch painted green, perched against rocks and hidden in shrubs — popped up to house the neighborhood's tinier, more magical population.

-It's something of a small sensation.
-If you live there, you probably know about the hobbit holes, maybe you've even snapped a photo before.
+Now it's something of a small sensation.
+If you live there, you probably know about the hobbit holes, maybe you've even snapped a photo before or stopped to admire them.
 And maybe you've heard the story about the hobbit-door creator herself.

 Viviane McCreary is known as an avid gardener on her tight-knit block.
 Neighbors say she's always outside, on her knees weeding or laying a fresh bed of mulch.
 One day four years ago she suggested to her neighbor across the street, Peter Stathis, a landlord and former fantasy comic book creator, they combine their respective talents in a joint venture.